MrGrasss/TeleBlitz-BestTelebot/README.md

       multiple clients but I see no reason why this would be used with multiple since they will be sending the same msg at the same time.

-    - Shiller: Send messages with multiple clients to your group or channels, config thats in groupadvertiser/config is used for this aswell but only the join and fetch part.
-For the message part use shiller.json found in groupadvertiser folder aswell.
-You can stop messaging by pressing f10 and having the window focussed.
+    - Shiller: Send messages with multiple clients to your group or channels.
+The config thats in groupadvertiser/config is used for this aswell but only the join and fetch part and the groups.txt for all the groups to shill in.

-    - Comments Shiller: Shills messages their text from a channel to another channel as comments.
-You can stop messaging by pressing f10 and having the window focussed.
+      For the message part use shiller.json.

+    - Comments Shiller: Same as shiller but comments on discussions instead.
+This will always copy instead of forward.

 ## Suggestions / Feedback